 Manufacturing companies, thanks to the reduction of cost and a widespread of devices, could now take advantage integrating AR/VR to simulation and emerging AI.
 The result is a Virtual Factory, a full digital twin of the real plant, that could be used for several purposes, from design to monitoring and logistics, from reconfiguration to training.
 Some industrial applications will be presented.

 Marco Sacco, Senior Researcher, head of CNR-ITIA Lecco subsidiary, and head of division Enterprise Engineering and Virtual Applications and IT Manager (Network, Intranet, etc.).
-President of EuroVR (European Association of Virtual reality and Augmented Reality) and member of the board of AITEM (Italian Association for Mechanical Engineering Technologies).
+He is President of the EuroVR (European Association of Virtual reality and Augmented Reality) and member of the board of AITEM (Italian Association for Mechanical Engineering Technologies).
 During the 25 years’ experience, he was manager for ITIA of 30 research projects among which 3 with Chinese, 1 with Canadian partners and 1 with Korean.
 His experiences are: VR/AR applied to the life-cycle of the product/process/factory, discrete event and 3D simulation, knowledge management and networking.
 He has been coordinator of European and National projects.
 He has more than 140 publications, including papers in academic journals and conference proceedings.

 ARCADIO REYES-LECUONA – Universidad de Malaga, Spain